 5. If the individual has still not received resolution to the issue(s), he or she can write a letter to the Minnesota Child Support Enforcement Division Director.

-When CSED receives a request from a case participant to review the collection process or other activity on his or her case, the request will be logged, tracked, and assigned to a staff person on the Help Desk.
-If the request is received orally, the case reviewer may ask the requestor to submit it to CSED in writing so we clearly understand the assertions, issues, and questions to adequately research and respond to them.
+If the state office receives a request from a case participant to review the collection process or other activity on his or her case, the request will be logged, tracked, and assigned to a staff person on the Help Desk.
+If the state office receives the request orally, the case reviewer may ask the requestor to submit it to the state office in writing to document the assertions, issues and questions to adequately research and respond to them.

-The timeframe for responding to written requests for a case review is two weeks.
-If a review of all the issues will take longer than that, the case reviewer may send an interim letter explaining that the review is in process and include the date by which a final response will be sent.
+The state office responds to written requests for a case review in two weeks.
+If a review of all the issues takes longer, the case reviewer may send an interim letter explaining that the review is in process and include the date by which a final response will be sent.